Chris Lopez’s Hunky Bear Artwork Explores the Beauty of the Naked Male Body (NSFW)

 Chris Lopez’s art is absolutely amazing.
 The 51-year-old Barcelona native has been making artwork his whole life, and it shows.
 Lopez is a multimedia artist — equally adept at painting, drawing, photography, fashion and design.
+Chris Lopez art.

-After high school, he studied at the Pau Gargallo University in Barcelona for 9 years, ultimately getting degrees in graphic design and illustration.
+After high school, he studied at the Pau Gargallo University in Barcelona for nine years, ultimately getting degrees in graphic design and illustration.
 He also studied photography and set design — which helps explain why his work is so masterful.

 Lopez says his art is “all about light.”
-He explains “The human form is just a pretext for me to manipulate light, and that’s always my main focus, light and the human form.”
+He explains, “The human form is just a pretext for me to manipulate light, and that’s always my main focus: light and the human form.”
 Looking at his work, you can definitely see that in the way he plays with light and shadow.
-It’s especially clear in his photography, whether he’s working in black and white or color.
+It’s especially clear in his photography, whether he’s working in black-and-white or color.

 And though he uses the male nude form almost exclusively, as Lopez says:

-“My artwork is not sexual, it’s not erotic, but, obviously naked men are erotic.
+My artwork is not sexual, it’s not erotic, but, obviously naked men are erotic.
 My art is about beauty.
 It’s nothing that I’m excited or turned on about.
 I like to portray beauty, and, obviously, I like men, so that’s my concept of beauty.
 So, when the beauty starts to reach that area where it’s more sexual I feel weird.
-I’m like, ‘Oh my god, it’s getting hot!’
-It’s a fine line.”
+I’m like, “Oh my god, it’s getting hot!”
+It’s a fine line.